 Among the herbaceous components, grass was the largest contributor to ANPP for most treatments in both years.
 In 2019, grass ANPP ranged from 1.5 g m-2 in the HT treatment to 341.9 g m-2 in the HT1 treatment (Table 2).
 ANPP of grass for the HT1 treatment was significantly greater than the HT3 and forested treatments (i.e., HT, CONT, RRB, and HT4), the HNT1 and HT2 treatments were greater than the forested treatments, and the HT3 treatment was greater than the HT and CONT treatments.
-Grass ANPP was less for most treatments in 2020 ranging from 292.3 g m-2 in the HT1 treatment to 0.1 g m-2 in the HT treatment (Table 2).
+Grass ANPP for 2020 ranged from 292.3 g m-2 in the HT1 treatment to 0.1 g m-2 in the HT treatment (Table 2).
 Trends and significance among treatments were generally similar in 2020 with the exception that grass ANPP of HT1 treatment was greater than all other treatments.
 In 2019, legume ANPP ranged from 54.7 g m-2 in the HT1 treatment to 0.1 g m-2 in the HT treatment (Table 2).
-In 2019, legume ANPP of the savanna treatments were statistically similar, but the HT1 treatment was greater than the forested treatments, the HNT1 was greater than the CONT and HT treatments, and the HT2 treatment was greater than the HT treatment.
+In 2019, legume ANPP of the savanna treatments were similar, but the HT1 treatment was greater than the forested treatments, the HNT1 was greater than the CONT and HT treatments, and the HT2 treatment was greater than the HT treatment.
 In 2020, legume ANPP was a smaller component for all treatments except for the HT1 treatment, which had 46.1 g m-2 and was significantly greater than the other treatments (Table 2).